-Passengers arriving into Ireland from overseas are advised to self-isolate
+Passengers arriving into Ireland from overseas are advised to restrict their movements

 for 14 days on entry into the State.

-Self-isolation means completely avoiding contact with other people and is more stringent than the stay at home measures applying to the wider public.
+Restricting your movements means staying indoors and avoiding contact with other people and social situations as much as possible and is more stringent than the public health measures applying to the wider public.

-If you are visiting Ireland for a few days and your return flight will leave before the 14 days elapse
+If your return flight will leave before the 14 day restricted movement ends

-If you are travelling home for a funeral and therefore cannot self-isolate for 14 days
+If you are travelling home for a funeral and therefore cannot restrict your movements for 14 days